 The Desktop is the center of Windows OS.
-We keep a lot of files there, and since this is where you land up after you login to your account, it creates a chaos if you cant access it.
-Sometimes the system throws an error which says Desktop refers to a location that is unavailable.
-First of all, there is nothing to panic.
-Your files are safe, its the system which is not able to find it.
-In this post, we will suggest you a couple of fixes that will help you recover from Location is not available error for Desktop in Windows 10.
+We keep a lot of files there, and since this is where you land up after you log in to your account, it creates chaos if you can’t access it.
+Sometimes the system throws an error that says Desktop refers to a location that is unavailable.
+First of all, there is nothing to panic about.
+Your files are safe, it’s the system that is not able to find them.
+In this post, we will suggest you a couple of fixes that will help you recover from Location is not available error for Desktop in Windows 11/10.

 C:\Windows\system32\config\systemprofile\Desktop refers to a location that is unavailable.
 It could be on a hard drive on this computer, or on a network.
 Check to make sure that the disk is properly inserted, or that you are connected to the Internet or your network, and then try again.
 If it still cannot be located, the information might have been moved to a different location.

-This message usually pops-up post login scenario.
+This message usually pops up in post-login scenario.
 Since each user has their own profile, and Windows needs to get you started from somewhere, it first checks for this.
-It is possible that due to some misconfiguration in the registry or global or user profile settings, location is not correct.
-It can also happen during an update or some irregular programs uninstallation, profile corruption and more.
+It is possible that due to some misconfiguration in the registry or global or user profile settings, the location is not correct.
+It can also happen during an update or some irregular program uninstallation, profile corruption, and more.

-When this happens, Windows creates a new desktop for you which has no data except for the default ones.
+When this happens, Windows creates a new desktop for you that has no data except for the default ones.
 This is what becomes scary.

 Fix Desktop refers to a location that is unavailable

 The solution is applicable for Windows 11/10/8.1/8/7.
 Also, you will need admin privilege for all of these methods.
 If you have a regular account, either you need to create one or ask your admin on the PC to do this for you.

 To fix Desktop Location is not available, follow these steps:

 - Manually copy the Desktop folder to System Profile

 - Update RPC settings